whiteashleye/foodaccess_mortality/README.md

-# Food Deserts and the Underestimated Impact on Public Health
+# Food Deserts and the Understated Impact on Public Health

 ---
 ## Author: